What is Cisco Port Security? | Definition, Types & Features

 2. Dynamic, it learns device IDs by itself.
 We use this when users frequently connect and disconnect from the network.

 3. Sticky, it’s a bit like dynamic mode.
-But, in contrast, it keeps the MAC addresses it learns connected to the Cisco switch slot permanently.
+But, in contrast, it keeps the MAC numbers it learns connected to the Cisco switch slot permanently.

 What are the Pros and Cons of Cisco Port Restriction?